Level: Beginner, Intermediate, Advanced.

 - gently tighten deep tummy, engage shoulder blade muscles a little,

-- bend knees and hips and lower buttocks towards floor, rolling the roller on the wall,
+- breathe in, bend knees and hips and lower buttocks towards floor, rolling the roller on the wall,

 - lower in the range that is comfortable, but not going past knee height,

-- push into heels, straighten knees and hips and roll back up to starting position,
+- breathe out, push into heels, straighten knees and hips and roll back up to starting position,

 - you should feel mostly thighs and buttocks working.